 wget http://c.vestacp.com/0.9.8/rhel/whmcs-module.php -O vesta.php

-The meaning of the above three commands is: switch to the 'server' folder in the WHMCS installation directory, create a 'vesta' folder, then download the whmcs-module.php file and rename it to vesta.php.
-Then go to
+The meaning of the above three commands is: switch to the 'server' folder under the WHMCS installation directory, create a 'vesta' folder, then download the whmcs-module.php file and rename it to vesta.php.
+Then go to the

 System Settings-